openethereum/openethereum.github.io/Chain-specification.md

 ## Coming from Geth
 To connect to a Geth node or just use the same network setup you can use [this tool](https://github.com/keorn/parity-spec) to generate a Parity compatible chain specification file.
 It can be then used by supplying it to the `--chain` Parity option.
-To keep the RPC interface similar to Geth `--geth` option can be used.
+To replicate some of the more obscure bugs from Geth's RPC, `--geth` option can be used; be warned, this disables some of the more advanced Parity features so only use it if you know you have to.